Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 - Claims for psychiatric harm including the exacerbation of pre-existing mental health conditions

-Jasper was seconded for six months to a leading healthcare law firm where he specialised in inquests, which provided regular experience of investigating complex medical issues in conference with clinicians and of questioning clinicians giving live evidence.
+Jasper has undertaken secondments to two band 1 ranked healthcare law firms (one claimant firm working on clinical negligence and one defendant firm working primarily on inquests).
+At the claimant firm, Jasper worked on all parts of the litigation process including assisting with complex and high value obstetric and delayed diagnosis claims.
+At the defendant firm, he specialised in inquests, which provided regular experience of investigating complex medical issues in conference with clinicians and of questioning clinicians giving live evidence.
 He is comfortable acting as both inquest and claim counsel for families and other parties.

 Jasper has experience advising on alternative causes of action arising out of medical treatment (for example claims under the Human Rights Act 1998 and in product liability).
 As a result of his training in commercial law, Jasper is also comfortable with cases involving private healthcare providers containing contractual elements.